shzlw/poli/docs/installation.md

 ## Windows/Linux

-1. Download the release zip file via the github [release page](https://github.com/shzlw/poli/releases).
+1. Download the release poli-x.y.z.zip file via the github [release page](https://github.com/shzlw/poli/releases).
 2. Unzip it.
 The folder structure should look like this:

     ```